 Making strides with The Journey Programme

 Almost every school in the country has that small core of students in each year group who, despite having enormous potential, for one reason or another disengage from school.
+And, if these behaviours are not addressed, they can carry on when they leave school and move into the workplace.

 To get these students back on track, we developed The Journey Programme, which we piloted with students from Lytham St Anne’s Technology and Performing Arts College.